Looking Up & Reaching Out

 Block Hall and its Porch area (where the Pantry is located) suffered a bit during the rains last season.
 While the tile sections on the main roof are ok the flat roof Block Hall addition area leaks badly and some of the water has seeped into the Narthex and the Church front door frames.

-We are grateful to announce that we have received a generous donation of $7,500 towards this cause!
-However, we still need your support to cover the remaining costs, estimated at $40 - $50,000.
+We are currently reviewing 3 estimates that range from $18K to to almost $50K.
 Any contribution, big or small, will make a significant difference.
 Together, we can preserve our beloved space for future generations.
 Thank you for your continued generosity and support!

 • St. Francis Preschool Annual Food Drive